bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image110.jpeg?raw=true"
    width="55%"
-   alt="WebAudio Live Processing" />
+   alt="WebAudio Live Processing." />
 </p>

-<h3>2.4.4 Webcam Resolution</h3>
+<h3 id="ch2-4-4">2.4.4 Webcam Resolution</h3>

-It is possible to set "hints" for the preferred cam/resolution during video capture.
-This is done by using a ["constraint" object ](https://tools.ietf.org/html/draft-alvestrand-constraints-resolution-00#page-4)that is passed as a parameter to the getUserMedia(...) method.
+<p>It is possible to set "hints" for the preferred cam/resolution during video capture.
+This is done by using a <a href="https://tools.ietf.org/html/draft-alvestrand-constraints-resolution-00#page-4">"constraint" object </a> that is passed as a parameter to the getUserMedia(...) method.
 It's just the same object we passed in the basic example: navigator.getUserMedia(<b>{video:true}</b>, success, error) except that this time this object is a little more complex by including new properties in addition to video:true or audio:true.

-For more information, this [article on MDN about the getUserMedia API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) gives great examples on how to set the camera resolution and/or to choose the front or back camera when using a mobile phone.
+For more information, this <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia">article on MDN about the getUserMedia API</a> gives great examples on how to set the camera resolution and/or to choose the front or back camera when using a mobile phone.</p>

-<b>Typical use:</b>
+<h4>Typical use:</h4>

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 111.  (xxx) ------------------------------>